Evelyn Ryan, Yourlifelifter

 - We must believe we are worthy of the benefits.

 - We must be resilient to whatever challenges it.

 So it it easy to see that our beliefs on what our personal power including our resilence is and our worthiness can prevent or motivate us to take action.
 Skewed beliefs impacting one or both, then, are the major obstacles to our peak performance.
 It is these distorted beliefs that can also make us vulnerable to those attempting to manipulate and exploit our power to benefit them at our expense.

 Their goal is to incrementally get you to give up more and more of your power to them.
 In between the abuse, abusers groom you.
 So the cycles of abuse and makeup sessions create peptide addictions in the brain.
-We end up mistaking the chemical trauma bonding for love.
+We end up mistaking the chemical trauma bonding for love or sincerity.
 We were conditioned to believe we must suffer to be lovable and that we are defenseless and powerless to emotional pain.
 We are conditioned to believe that only the abusers have the power to relieve that pain.
 As healer, minister, author, and counselor Michele O’Donnell states, “If we live in fear of anything, we give it the power to overcome us.”

 Abuse, folks, is not about control.
 Healing and recovery is not about the abusers.
 Abuse and healing are all about us, fixing our skewed beliefs on our worthiness, replacing the lies with truth, and taking our power back to allow us freely to reap the full benefit of our authentic power.
 I explore these issues in much more detail in Take Your Power Back: Healing Lessons, Tips, and Tools for Abuse Survivors.